Sam Newman: Motorsport

 Newman had a brief career in motor racing.
-He began racing in 1998 in Class C of the Australian GT Production Car Championship where he finished in 10th place in a Ford EL Falcon XR8.
+He began racing in 1998 in Class C of the Australian GT Production Car Championship, where he finished in 10th place in a Ford EL Falcon XR8.
 In the 1999 Australian GT Production Car Championship he raced a Holden Vectra GL to third place in Class D driving for Gibson Motorsport.
 He then went on to finish in fourth place in Class D at the 1999 Poolrite GTP Bathurst Showroom Showdown driving with Melinda Price.
-He then drove the Vectra to fifth place in Class E in the 2000 Australian GT Production Car Championship.
+He drove the Vectra to fifth place in Class E in the 2000 Australian GT Production Car Championship.
 He also raced a V8 Supercar at the support races at the Australian Grand Prix in the same year.
 Running a Gibson Motorsport prepared VS Commodore, he finished 25th, 24th and 23rd in the three races across the weekend.